demisto/content/Packs/CrowdStrikeFalcon/Integrations/CrowdStrikeFalcon/README.md

 ***
 Batch executes 'get' command across hosts to retrieve files.
-The running status you requested the `get` command can be checked with `cs-falcon-status-get-command`.
+The running status you requested in the get command can be checked with cs-falcon-status-get-command.

 #### Base Command